 3. Next, check the side of the AIO or Air Cooler that will rest against the CPU’s surface for a protective film.
 In most cases, you will need to remove the plastic film that protects the air cooler surface before you mount it.
 This plastic film is present on both AIOs and air coolers, and if you forget about it, there will be a layer of plastic between the CPU and the heatsink.
 It will cause your CPU to overheat quickly.

 4. Next, proceed with installing the air cooler or AIO on your CPU.
 To ensure the thermal paste spreads evenly, mount the cooler and start by screwing in one corner, then screwing in the diagonally opposite corner, and so on.
 You need to repeat the process for the other two corners until the AIO or air cooler is firmly in place.
 It is good practice to screw diagonally and slowly tighten each screw.

 5. And voila!
 You have successfully applied thermal paste on your CPU.
 Look around the CPU cooler mount to see if there’s any overflowing thermal paste.
 If there is, clean it up with your microfiber cloth, and ensure that your thermal compound layer is not too thick either.

-While we have completed the installation process, you must also test your CPU for overheating by going through the stress-testing section of this guide.
-Doing this will ensure that the thermal paste has been applied correctly and that your cooler is mounted properly.
+While we have completed the installation process, you must also test your CPU for overheating by going through the

 Best Way to Apply Thermal Paste on Your CPU